jivesoftware/tAMD/README.md

 jQuery version.
 By modifying the array that is returned you could also change the name of the module or replace or wrap its factory.

-You can return `false` from a "before" hook to cancel the module.
+You can return `false` from a "define" hook to cancel the module.
 In that case the module's dependencies are not resolved and its factory is never invoked.

-If you do not return a value from a "before" hook then the module is created normally.
+If you do not return a value from a "define" hook then the module is created normally.
 You can use this feature for whatever kind of side-effects you might want.
-For example, `loader.js` initiates lazy dependency loading via a "before" hook.
+For example, `loader.js` initiates lazy dependency loading via a "define" hook.

-The "after" hook is similar; except that its callback is invoked after the module's factory is executed.
-In an "after" hook you can change the name of a module, tweak or replace the value that the module exports, or return `false` to prevent the module from becoming available as a dependency to other modules.
+The "publish" hook is similar; except that its callbacks are invoked after the module's factory is executed.
+In a "publish" hook you can change the name of a module, tweak or replace the value that the module exports, or return `false` to prevent the module from becoming available as a dependency to other modules.
 For example:

     require(['tAMD/hooks'], function(hooks) {
-        hooks.after('jquery', function(id, moduleValue) {
+        hooks.on('publish', 'jquery', function(id, moduleValue) {
             var version = moduleValue.fn.jquery;  // moduleValue === jQuery in this case
             return ['jquery-'+ version, moduleValue];
         });
     });

+This example changes the name of any jQuery modules to include a version number as part of the module name.

 The "require" hook is invoked during dependency lookups.
 Whenever `define()` or either the sync or async versions of `require()` are invoked with dependencies, each dependency name is run through any "require" hooks before the dependency is actually looked up.

-Two arguments are given to "require" callbacks: the name of the requested module that was requested and the name of the module that did the requesting.
+Two arguments are given to "require" callbacks: the name of the module that was requested and the name of the module that did the requesting.
 If a dependency is referenced by async `require()` or by a `define()` call with no module name then the second argument will be `undefined`.
 Here is a quick and dirty example of how to use a "require" hook to resolve relative module paths:

     require(['tAMD/hooks'], function(hooks) {
-        hooks.require(function(id, contextId) {
+        hooks.on('require', function(id, contextId) {
             var contextParts = contextId ? contextId.split('/') : [];
             var idParts = id.split('/');
             var dir, module, resolved;